zuluana/Halia/README.md

 #### Plugin Pattern
 DI Frameworks automatically initialize dependencies and inject them into their consumers.
 The state of each dependency is often determined on construction.

-With the "Plugin Pattern", the intention is slightly different.
+With what we call the "Plugin Pattern", the intention is slightly different.
 Each dependency is still initialized and injected, but their state *and* API is open to modification by consumers.

 In Halia, once a Plugin's dependencies are installed, its "install" function is invoked with the "Plugin APIs" exported by its dependencies.